cogini/mix_systemd/README.md

 ```

 The startup scripts read the initial application environment compiled into the
-release, parse the config file, merge the values, write it to a temp file then
+release, parse the config file, merge the values, write it to a temp file, then
 start the VM.
 Because of that, they need a writable directory.
 That is
 configured using the `RELEASE_TMP` environment var, normally set to the app's
 `runtime_dir`.